omalsa04/split/README.md

 Efficient large file splitting with Python.

 This python utility script provides a way to split a large file into smaller files based on their number of lines.
-It does not load any files into memory so can be run on very large files.
+It does not load files completely into memory so can be run on very large files.

 ## Usage